chuckstack/chuckstack.github.io/src-ls/picture-success.md

 You do not need to understand the details of the above scenario; however, you **DO** need to understand that a single person (superclerk) can write the above one-line string to perform the work of hundreds or even thousands or people hours.
 This is the power of a purposeful organization using the chuck-stack to find and promote [superclerks](./terminology.md#superclerk)!

+More importantly, you need to understand that an AI LLM will be there to guide users until they can use the tools independently ([see above video](#how-is-this-possible)).

 ## All You Need are Work Instructions

 ChatGPT (and LLMs in general) are very good at understanding languages.
 This ability goes far beyond English and Spanish.
 SQL (databases) is a language.
 If you write it down, a LLM can understand what you want.
 This is true for both English work instructions and code like SQL, python and rust.